zacharyzhu2023/CS61B/proj3/gitlet/gitlet-design.md

 **Fields**
 1. Stage stage: The current stage that contains all the files to be committed.
+2. File[] filesArray: Contains the files present in directory--existing & modified, excluding removed.
+    * May want to modify into an ArrayList or different data structure
+    * Perhaps can be represented with just the ID's?
-2. Date date: variable that contains date/time a commit is made.
+3. Date date: variable that contains date/time a commit is made.
-3. String commitMessage: refers to message user provides when committing.
+4. String commitMessage: refers to message user provides when committing.
-4. String idString: SHA-1 ID that's unique to each commit.
+5. String idString: SHA-1 ID that's unique to each commit.
 This will contain files, date, message, & parent.
-5. LinkedList<Commit> bCommitList: LinkedList of commits in current branch (not sure if here's where to put it)
+6. LinkedList<Commit> bCommitList: LinkedList of commits in current branch (not sure if here's where to put it)
     * Will be placed in a HashMap of commitLists with <Key, Value> --> <branchName, commitList>
-6. Commit head: Reference to commitList for the head of the current commit for the given branch.
+7. Commit head: Reference to commitList for the head of the current commit for the given branch.
     * How could this be integrated into the HashMap structure?
-7. LinkedList<Commit> allCommitList: LinkedList of all commits ever made for all eternity.
+8. LinkedList<Commit> allCommitList: LinkedList of all commits ever made for all eternity.
-8. Branch currentBranch: Pull the current working branch from the branch class.
+9. Branch currentBranch: Pull the current working branch from the branch class.

 ## Remove
 This class unstages file for addition.